GSA-TTS/datagov-brokerpak-eks/docs/instance-cleanup.md

       - Delete the NS record for the cluster domain
       - Delete the DS record for the cluster domain
     - In the zone for the cluster (look for whatever domain was set)
+      - Disable DNSSEC Signing (use the "parent zone" option)
+      - Disable the Key Signing Key (KSK) via Advanced view > Edit Key > Inactive
+      - Delete the Key Signing Key (KSK) via Advanced view > Delete Key
       - Delete all records except for the NS and SOA records
       - Delete the zone

 ## Out-of-region steps

 1. [KMS > Customer Managed Keys](https://console.aws.amazon.com/kms/home?region=us-east-1#/kms/keys)
-    - Note you MUST select the US-EAST-1 region for this step, even if everything else is in a different region.
+    - Note you MUST look in the US-EAST-1 region for this step, even if everything else has been in a different region.
 (Following the link above should do this for you.)
-    - Delete the key named the cluster domain prefixed with "DNSSEC- "
+    - Schedule the ECC_NIST_P256 key aliased "DNSSEC-[clusterdomain]" for deletion (waiting period 7 days)
 1. [AWS Firewall Manager > AWS WAF > Web ACLs](https://console.aws.amazon.com/wafv2/homev2/web-acls?region=us-west-2)
     - This is a global service; select the appropriate region in the form on the page.
     - Delete the corresponding WAF rule